foss-for-synopsys-dwc-arc-processors/embarc_applications/ot_smarthome_multinode/README.md

 ## Introduction

-**OpenThread-CoAP-Based Smarthome Application**, the application layer of the example is built on top of the CoAP protocol.

 There are 2 Thread Nodes in this application:

 - FrontDoor Node.
 It provides one resource: lock status (Use LED0 to simulate the FrontDoor's Lock status).

 - LivingRoom Node.
 It provides two resources: light status (Use LED0 to simulate the Light in the LivingRoom). temperature sensor value.

 ### Function

 - FrontDoor Node:

-	- Receive CoAP PUT request(lock_sta).
+	- Receive CoAP PUT request (lock_sta).
-	- Send CoAP PUT request(lock_sta) when button L on EMSK is pressed.
+	- Send CoAP PUT request (lock_sta) when the button L on EMSK is pressed.

 - LivingRoom Node:

-	- Receive CoAP PUT request(light_sta).
+	- Receive CoAP PUT request (light_sta).
-	- Send CoAP PUT request(lock_sta) when button L on EMSK is pressed.
+	- Send CoAP PUT request (lock_sta) when the button L on EMSK is pressed.
-	- Send CoAP PUT request(temp) when button R on EMSK is pressed.
+	- Send CoAP PUT request (temp) when the button R on EMSK is pressed.

 ### System Architecture